sysgears/grain/docs/latest.markdown

 Deployment of final website is implemented as shell command execution.

-`deploy` - a shell command or list of shell commands to deploy a website, that will be executed sequentially
+`deploy` - a shell command or list of shell commands to deploy a website, that are executed sequentially

 ***Example***
 ``` groovy:nl